danpechi/danpechi.github.io/about.markdown

 permalink: /about/
 ---

 Hi!
-I'm Dan; I currently work at NYU CDS conducting NLP research (efficient bias induction, lost in the middle context), and previously worked with Anna Rumshisky at UMass Lowell's Text Machine Lab where I researched human-inspired language modeling at reduced scale.
+I'm Dan; I currently work at Databricks as a Senior Generative AI Product Specialist.
+I also conduct NLP research (efficient bias induction, lost in the middle context) at NYU CDS, and previously worked with Anna Rumshisky at UMass Lowell's Text Machine Lab where I researched human-inspired language modeling at reduced scale.
 I published a [paper at ACL 2023](https://arxiv.org/abs/2305.17266) during my time there.
-I also work as a NLP-focused ML/AI Engineer at [JetBlue](https://www.jetblue.com/).
 I graduated from Tufts in 2019 with majors in Computational Linguistics, Cognitive Brain Science, and a minor in Russian.
 Previously, I built machine learning products for clients as a Data Science Consultant at Oliver Wyman Digital, as a Data Scientist at OpenSignal, a telecom market research startup, and for the government as a Part-Time Software Engineer at Charles River Analytics.

 When not modeling the airline world, I read (predominantly NLP) papers, and write about them here; my previous blog from my undergrad years is [here](https://dandeeplearningblog.wordpress.com/)